jeromefellus-sekoia/meshroom/docs/index.md

 Adopting the CSMA and Meshroom's philosophy means choosing an interconnected ecosystem of high-quality products with specialized scopes rather than a captive all-in-one solution.
 It then means :

-- Adopting standard formats and protocols rather than proprietary ones to share data and information between products (STIX, ECS, OCSF, OpenC2, syslog, CEF, *etc*)
+- Adopting standard formats and protocols rather than proprietary ones to share data and information between products (OCSF, STIX, ECS, OpenC2, syslog, CEF, *etc*)
-- Leveraging Open APIs to make your products communicate and control eachother
+- Leveraging Open APIs to make your products communicate and interact eachother
 - Exploiting products' extensibility via plugins and open-source components to encourage user-defined interoperability

 ## Who ?